mathesar-foundation/mathesar-website/faq.md

 It's important to note that NocoDB is a more mature solution than Mathesar and offers features like webhooks, integrations, notifications, etc. that Mathesar does not currently support.
 We do plan to build these features, see [our roadmap](roadmap.html) for more details.

-The open-source community is strengthened by the presence of tools like NocoDB and we're glad to see them tackling similar issues as Mathesar.
+The open source ecosystem is strengthened by the presence of tools like NocoDB and we're glad to see them tackling similar issues as Mathesar.

 ### How is Mathesar different from Baserow?

-Mathesar and Baserow are both open-source tools that provide spreadsheet-like interface for working with data, but they have some key differences in terms of functionality and approach:
+Mathesar and Baserow are both open source tools that provide spreadsheet-like interface for working with data, but they have some key differences in terms of functionality and approach:

 - Mathesar allows you to **connect to your existing Postgres database**, Baserow does not support this feature.
 - Mathesar's UI allows you to set up **relationships that are reflected at the database level**.
 Our interface also surfaces existing relationships, making it easier to understand how your data fits together.